gustavdup/portfolio-website/src/content/availability/availability.md

 ---
-homeMessage: "Planning ahead for upcoming availability.
-Whether consulting, project work, or long-term engagements—[reach out](/lets-work-together#contact) to discuss possibilities."
+homeMessage: "Currently focused on existing product engagements.
+Open to one-off advisory sessions and strategic conversations—[reach out](/lets-work-together#contact) if you'd like to connect."
-contactMessage: "Planning ahead for upcoming availability.
-Whether consulting, project work, or long-term engagements—reach out to discuss possibilities."
+contactMessage: "Focused on current engagements, but open to one-off advisory sessions and strategic conversations.
+Happy to connect."
-level: "high"
+level: "low"
 showOnAbout: true
 showOnContact: true
 ---